-For fiscal 2007 the legislation is projected to result in a total of \$1.642 billion in spending in categories of activity affected by the legislation.
-Net cost to the Commonwealth (taking revenue into account) is projected to be approximately \$270.4 million in fiscal 2007, an increase of \$276.4 million from fiscal 2006.
+For fiscal 2007 the legislation is projected to result in a total of \$1.682 billion in spending in categories of activity affected by the legislation.
+Net cost to the Commonwealth (after accounting for federal reimbursement) is projected to be approximately \$274.3 million in fiscal 2007, an increase of \$273.3 million from fiscal 2006.

+The elements of this projection include the following estimates:

+- \$586.8 million in Uncompensated Care Pool payments. - \$506.0 million in acute hospital supplemental payments. - \$163.8 million for expanded MassHealth eligibility and member benefits. - \$135.1 million in Commonwealth Care premium assistance payments for the purchase of private insurance by low-income individuals. - \$95.3 million in Medicaid Managed Care Organization rate increases. - \$90.0 million in hospital and physician rate increases.
+(The legislation provided for \$90.0 million in rate increases for acute hospitals and physicians; the rate increases will cost \$70.9 million in fiscal 2007, as hospital rate increases were implemented October 1, 2006 to correspond with the hospitals' rate year whereas physician rate increases were effective July 1, 2006.) - \$35.0 million administration and start-up expenses related to the legislation. - \$25.0 million in funding for health programs within the Department of Public Health.

-The elements of this projection include the following estimates: \$386.0 million in rate increases for hospitals, physicians and managed care organizations; \$85.2 million to eliminate waitlists for current MassHealth programs; \$51.7 million for the restoration of certain MassHealth optional benefits, notably dental coverage for adults; \$38.9 million to expand MassHealth eligibility for children to 300% of the federal poverty level; and \$38.0 million for the Essential Community Provider Trust Fund.
-The Commonwealth expects to receive federal financial participation in an amount equal to one-half of these expenditures, excluding those for the Essential Community Provider Trust Fund.
-In addition, the Commonwealth expects to be able to benefit from \$192.5 million of federal participation in costs that have previously not qualified for federal funds.
-Commonwealth Care premium assistance payments for the purchase of private insurance by low-income individuals in fiscal 2007 are projected to be \$135.1 million.
-(Recent proposals being considered by the Connector could, if adopted, result in a higher amount of up to \$150 million.)
-After fiscal 2007, premium assistance payments will be funded by redeploying existing funds previously used to reimburse hospitals for free care.
-As more individuals access health insurance through the Connector and take advantage of premium assistance, it is expected that spending on free care through the Uncompensated Care Pool in fiscal 2007, and through the new Health Safety Net Trust Fund in fiscal 2008, will decline.
+The Commonwealth generally expects to receive federal financial participation in an amount equal to onehalf of these expenditures, excluding essential community provider grants.
+In addition, the Commonwealth expects to be able to benefit from \$191.1 million of federal participation in costs that have previously not qualified for federal funds.

+After fiscal 2007, Commonwealth Care premium assistance payments will be funded by partially redeploying existing funds previously used to reimburse hospitals for free care.
+As more individuals access health insurance through the Connector and take advantage of premium assistance, it is expected that spending on free care through the new Health Safety Net Trust Fund, which replaces the Uncompensated Care Trust Fund in fiscal 2008, will decline.

-The legislation also requires the Uncompensated Care Pool to make an additional \$70 million of payments to certain hospitals, which may be offset by additional federal reimbursements for pool spending and which may also require further state appropriations.
+The legislation also requires the Uncompensated Care Pool to make \$70 million of payments to certain hospitals that were previously funded through a different mechanism, which will also be eligible for 50% matching by the federal government.